 Greetings, gracious reader!
 This Privacy Notice explains how Second Act Fables processes information about the visitors of our users’ websites in connection with the services we provide through WordPress, Jetpack (including WooCommerce Shipping & Tax), Woocommerce, and other services.
 Read on!

 Who is Second Act Fables:

-Second Act Fables is a publishing company and from time to time other works.
+Second Act Fables operates as a storyteller.
 The goal is to redefine the fairy tale (stories are not just for children) and publish quality content.
 Legends and stories are the fabric of our society.

 Store Details and PCI Compliance: